Juan Andrés Gelly y Obes

-Juan Andrés Gelly y Obes was an Argentine general and politician.
+Juan Andrés Gelly y Obes (1815-1904) was an Argentine general and politician.
 He was an advocate for the reform of the Constitution of Argentina in 1860, chief of staff of the Argentine Army during the Paraguayan War as well as a personal friend of Bartolomé Mitre.

 Biography

 He was a teenager even when his father, Juan Andrés Gelly had to go into exile in Montevideo and taking his son with him due to the support he had given to the dictatorship of General Juan Lavalle and his opposition to Juan Manuel de Rosas.
 He then joined the defense against the siege that that city suffered for eight years, reaching the rank of colonel and head of a regiment of Argentine exiles.
 For some time after, he was exiled in Brazil, where he managed an estancia.
 During his stay in Montevideo, he established a close friendship with Bartolomé Mitre but, unlike Mitre, returned to Buenos Aires in 1855.

 In Buenos Aires, he joined the Argentine Army with the rank of colonel, was a provincial deputy, commander of the Port of Buenos Aires, commander of the Navy of the State of Buenos Aires, and interim Minister of War and Navy during the battles of Cepeda and Pavón.

 At the end of 1861 he was one of the diplomats sent by Miter to convince Justo José de Urquiza not to prevent the overthrow of President Santiago Derqui.
 He was a provincial senator in 1862, and promoted to the rank of general.

 During Mitre's presidency he was Minister of War and Navy, a position he held until the end of 1867 which simultaneously occurred with the first half of the Paraguayan War.
 He was appointed Chief of Staff of the Argentine Army campaigning in Paraguay, which was why he resigned from his post as minister and then participated in the Battle of Tuyú Cué.
 President Domingo Sarmiento appointed him commander of the Argentine army in Paraguay, participating in the Pikysyry maneuver, although he resigned due to a strong altercation with the president shortly before the Sacking of Asunción.
+Due to his Paraguayan ancestry, he was proposed as a candidate to become president there after the war ended.